Table of Contents

 Who found the giant sloth footprints?
 It seems the sloth footprints have been visible since they were laid down, but most people didn’t know what they were.

-Research teams from Cornell University, Bournemouth University, and the National Park Service conducted the studies on the various footprints and published their findings in this Scientific Reports “3-D radar imaging unblocks the untapped behavioral and biomechanical archive of Pleistocene ghost tracks” on Nov.
+Research teams from Cornell University, Bournemouth University, and the National Park Service conducted studies on the various footprints and published their findings in this Scientific Reports “3-D radar imaging unblocks the untapped behavioral and biomechanical archive of Pleistocene ghost tracks” on Nov.
 11, 2019.

 Yeah, ghost tracks.
 That’s why most people didn’t know what they were.